tcarlson25/Social-Media-Unifier/README.md

 * Heroku gives an error that something went wrong
 	* Occasionally, Twitter's API fails to get a user's feed and causes a Parsing error that will cause the application to fail when trying to load the feed page.
 To fix this, navigate to *Resources* on Heroku and click on *Heroku Postgres :: Database*.
 Navigate to Settings and reset the database.
 Once reset, follow the steps above to migrate the database again.

-* Facebook Login does not work
-	* This may happen becasue of Facebook's privacy policy that has changed.
-In order to get full permissions, you must get your application reviewed by Facebook.
-To do this, go to *App Review* on your Facebook application and follow the instructions to make a submission.

 ## Built With

 * Ruby on Rails